Skip to main content

 • July 9, 2012

-"I was on Citalopram for a year because for my clinical depression and it did help, but it didn't do much for anxiety as I have social anxiety disorder.
-My doctor prescribed Mirtazapine and I responded to it and my anxiety symptoms has diminished.
-I used to get very nauseous, loss of appetite and insomnia because of my anxiety, but Mirtazapine pretty much did the job.
+"I was on Citalopram for a year because of my clinical depression, and it did help, but it didn't do much for anxiety as I have social anxiety disorder.
+My doctor prescribed Mirtazapine, and I responded to it, and my anxiety symptoms have diminished.
+I used to get very nauseous, have a loss of appetite, and suffer from insomnia because of my anxiety, but Mirtazapine pretty much did the job.
 I'm pleased that I finally got the right medication!"

 10 / 10